Code-Institute-Submissions/Milestone-Project_2-1/README.md

 This project has included the use of HTML, CSS and Javascript programming languages.

-* JQuery - used to simplify some DOM manipulation for certain functions
+* [JQuery][5] - used to simplify some DOM manipulation for certain functions
-* GitPod - The developer used this tool as their IDE when building this project
+* [GitPod][6] - The developer used this tool as their IDE when building this project
-* Bootstrap - Utilized to simply html structure of website and responsiveness of it.
-Popper also used to be able to enable some Bootstrap functionality
+* [Bootstrap][7] - Utilized to simply html structure of website and responsiveness of it.
+[Popper][10] also used to be able to enable some Bootstrap functionality
-* GitHub - This project used GitHub to be able to store the project remotely and then be able to deploy the project
+* [GitHub][8] - This project used GitHub to be able to store the project remotely and then be able to deploy the project
-* FontAwesome - Icons in the footer section for social media links coming from this resource
+* [FontAwesome][9] - Icons in the footer section for social media links coming from this resource
-* Football-data.org - API used by developer in order to retrieve football data that is displayed in the web page
+* [Football-data.org][11] - API used by developer in order to retrieve football data that is displayed in the web page
-* ChartJS - Developer chose specific stats to display visually in a pie chart using this chart making API
+* [ChartJS][12] - Developer chose specific stats to display visually in a pie chart using this chart making API

 ## Testing